 In the previous section of this guide, I examined the issue of amino acid profile, primarily as it relates to general health and wellness.
-My basic conclusion, based on the research is that basically any high quality protein source (and this is eminently true in the modern world where people get plenty of protein from mixed sources along with lots of total calories) more than adequately meet the amino acid requirements of adult humans.
+My basic conclusion, based on the research is that basically any high quality protein source more than adequately meet the amino acid requirements of adult humans.
 In the modern Western world, obtaining sufficient protein is not an enormous issue and quality is unlikely to matter enormously.

 Amino Acid Requirements for Athletes